-A look to the past proves that building and other structures can last a long time, but what about when it comes to your new home?
-A house is more likely to be the largest asset you ever purchase and you need to know that your home is going to be structurally sound and last longer.
-But, how long it really is?
+A look at the past proves the longevity of your house.
+It shows how building and other structures can last a long time, but what about when it comes to your new home?
+A house is more likely to be the largest asset you ever purchase, and you need to know that your home will be structurally sound and last longer.
+But, how long it really takes?

-Don’t worry, in this article, we will provide you all the information you need on how long a new house is going to last.
+Don’t worry.
+In this article, we will provide you all the information you need about the longevity of your house.

 How Long Does a New House Last?